vandsama/tech.elevator.first.capstone.vending.machine/capstone/README.md

 4. The vending machine is automatically restocked each time the application runs.
 5. When the customer selects "(1) Display Vending Machine Items", they're presented with a list of all items in the vending machine with its quantity remaining:
-    - Each vending machine product has a slot identifier and a purchase price.
+    - Each vending machine product has a slot identifier and a purchase itemPrice.
     - Each slot in the vending machine has enough room for 5 of that product.
     - Every product is initially stocked to the maximum amount.
     - A product that has run out must indicate that it's SOLD OUT.